Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​ For managed services like Amazon DynamoDB, which of the below is AWS responsible for?
+#### ​For managed services like Amazon DynamoDB, which of the below is AWS responsible for?
 (Choose TWO)

 - [ ] Protecting credentials.
 - [ ] Logging access activity.